Skip to content

 • Legacy architecture: Built on .NET Framework 4.7.2, limiting performance and optimization.

-• No integrated assistant: Lacks modern automation features.
+• Integrated assistant: Lacks many assistant features.

 • Stagnant development: Only receives critical bug fixes or user-contributed pull requests.